DPR Group Privacy statement

 Personal data definition

-Personal data, or personal information, means any information about an individual from which that person can be identified.
+Personal data, or personal information, means any information about an individual from which that individual can be identified.
 It does not include data where the identity has been removed (anonymised data).

 - Employment Details (including company name, job titles, etc…).